Barneys New York: 2010–2019

 Howard Socol, Barneys' former CEO, resigned shortly after the change in ownership.
 The company failed to fill the position for over two years until it appointed Mark Lee to the post in September 2010.
 Lee is the former chief executive of Gucci Group and has consulted and sat on the board of many other fashion companies.
 After Lee's appointment, Barneys experienced changes in its staff, advertising, and website.
 Amanda Brooks, former creative director of Hogan, replaced longtime fashion director, Julie Gilhart.
 Lee's former Gucci colleague, Daniella Vitale, replaced Judy Collinson as head merchant.
 Former creative director Simon Doonan, now creative ambassador-at-large, was replaced by Dennis Freedman.

 Barney's advertisements and catalogs are usually shot in-house, but for Spring 2011 candid shots by art photographers such as William Klein, Nan Goldin and Juergen Teller were taken behind-the-scenes during New York Fashion Week.
-Some existing stores saw new renovations such as the in Madison Avenue location's main floor and Co-Op levels.
+Some existing stores saw new renovations such as the Madison Avenue location's main floor and Co-Op levels.
 The traditional red awnings were changed to black.
-In 2011, Barneys' launched a new website called "The Window" which was the retailer's primary "social media landing page"—a window into the Barneys world, with news about fashion and happenings at Barneys stores.
+In 2011, Barneys' launched a new website called "The Window", which was the retailer's primary "social media landing page"—a window into the Barneys world, with news about fashion and happenings at Barneys stores.

 As of February 2011, Barneys no longer sold Prada (with the exception of shoes and menswear) because of disagreements concerning prices and inventory control.
 Prada wanted to lease space, but control its own inventory and markdowns under a concession model.
 Barneys declined.

-In May 2012, Perry Capital acquired a majority ownership of the company which reduced its $590 million debt to $50 million.
+In May 2012, Perry Capital acquired a majority ownership of the company, which reduced its $590 million debt to $50 million.
 It will have three seats on the seven-member board.
 The former majority owner Istithmar World as well as new investor Yucaipa Cos will also be on the board as will current executive chairman Mark Lee.

 In December 2013, Women's Wear Daily announced that the retailer would return to the portion of its original Seventh Avenue site being vacated by bankrupt Loehmann's.
-In January 2014, Barneys was to use transgender models in advertisement for its 2014 advertisement campaign.
+In January 2014, Barneys announced that it would feature transgender models in its upcoming advertisement campaign.

-In February 2016, Barneys New York returned to its original Seventh Avenue location in Chelsea opening a four-story Flagship store.
+In February 2016, Barneys New York returned to its original Seventh Avenue location in Chelsea opening a four-story flagship store.
 Daniella Vitale was named chief executive officer, succeeding Lee, in February 2017.